-Digital photography of artworks sometimes is done with a high-end, D-SLR (digital single-lens reflex) camera, such as used by professional photographers for weddings, portraiture, commercial photography, etc. These cameras often use lenses compatible with their 35mm counterparts and capture the images in a 32 to 40+ MB maximum file size.
+Digital photography of artworks sometimes is done with a high-end, D-SLR (digital single-lens reflex) camera, such as used by professional photographers for weddings, portraiture, commercial photography, etc. These cameras capture the images in a 32 to 60+ MB maximum file size.
 The advantages of this type of camera are their relative low cost and the fact that image capture is instantaneous, allowing the use of strobe lights (“flash”).
 However, because of the limited size of the image files obtained with this equipment, it is suitable only for small to perhaps medium-sized artworks, but inadequate for larger pieces.
 Also this type of camera often does not capture well color nuances, i.e., similar shadings and gradations within a color.

 Our preferred method to capture art images digitally is with a “view-camera/scan-back” setup.
 As its name implies, this consists of two main components: a large format 4x5 view camera and a Phase One PowerPhase FX+.

 The 132MP scan back uses the camera optics, but “scans” the image line-by-line, taking several minutes to complete the process.

 The result is a very high-resolution file (up to 10,500 x 12,600 pixels or 390MB), resulting in a sharper image, better detail, and the ability to print larger sizes.